0110011001100110/Custom-spring-boot-starter/README.md

  Then add the built artifactId as a dependency in your project's pom.xml.
 As an example, I created a simple spring boot project that has a simple rest api named spring-rest-demo.
 In spring-rest-demo, I added the custom spring-boot-starter artifactId in pom.xml as a dependecy.

- To start learning about spring-boot-starters and writing your own custom spring-boot-starter, below links are so helpful as an start point:
+ To start learning about spring-boot-starters and writing your own custom spring-boot-starter, below links are so helpful as a start point:

 https://www.baeldung.com/spring-boot-starters